yosiefTecleab/cv-interactive/README.md

 # cv-interactive

-creating digital cv from inputs
+creating digital cv from inputs and ...